Speaking at TED

 Can I speak at TED by becoming a sponsor?

-No. Read more about sponsoring TED.
+No. Read more about partnering with TED.
 Sponsoring TED has many benefits, but a guaranteed speaking slot is not one of them.

 Will it help if I submit multiple nominations, or have my friends nominate me several times?